bluevialabs/connfu-node/README.md

 # connFu Node.js DSL [![Build Status](https://secure.travis-ci.org/bluevialabs/connfu-node.png)](http://travis-ci.org/bluevialabs/connfu-node)

-connfu package provides an easy way to get access to [connFu platform](http://connfu.com) using the defined DSL.
+connfu package provides an easy way to get access to [connFu platform](http://connfu.com) using Node.js

 ## How to install

-Downloading it from `npm` repository:
+The eassiest way is by installing it from the `npm` repository:

     $ npm install connfu